octokatt/rumsford/characters/angela_gladstone.md

 (*) Family Connections: You can find the right person for the job.
 Treat all services as costing one Resource dot less.
 This may require you to "occasionally" perform services for less than your usual fee in return.

-(*) "Helpful" Family: One parent doesn't care if she awakens, as long as she gets a good job, a husband, and grandkids.
-The other doesn't care about that, as long as she Awakens.
+(*) "Helpful" Family: Angie's mother, [], wants her to be happy, which means finding a good job, getting a good husband, and having three to four children.
+Gratefully, her father doesn't worry about this... as long as she awakens as a Magi.

 (*) Silver Ladder: You are associated with the Silver Ladder.
 Geoffrey is a _terrible_ Silver Ladder.